Skip to content

 Teaching Crossborder Journalism

 In Europe, collaborative education programs in the field of journalism and media are not widespread yet.
 In 2017, the Newsreel 1 project in a four-country study observed that “none of the educational institutions, we analysed, teaches courses on collaborative journalism” though “some discuss best-practice examples of collaborative journalism”.
-This was confirmed in a paper presented at the Global Investigative Journalism Conference.
-Here, the authors suggested to integrate professional practice and academic analysis to surmount previous schisms, and to particularly address three dimensions—namely how networked journalism is imbedded in networked societies, the cross-border journalism concept, and the notion of nation and culture including journalism cultures and roles.
+This was confirmed in a paper presented at the Global Investigative Journalism Conference in 2019.
+Here, the authors suggested to integrate professional practice and academic analysis to surmount previous schisms, and to particularly address three dimensions—namely how networked journalism is embedded in networked societies, the cross-border journalism concept, and the notion of nation and culture including journalism cultures and roles.